Iemand005/FoxMusic/README.md

+## Heads up!
+The development of this app has been completely restarted.
+There is one new feature:
+- YouTube Fallback if Spotify doesn't work
+If Spotify doesn't work, you can still listen to music instead of getting an error.
+That's all!

 # FoxMusic
 Music client for Legacy iOS

+>[!NOTE]
-Now with iPad support!
+>Now with iPad support!

+### Features:
-- Spotify playback
+- Spotify Music playback
 - Album art
 - Search
-- Lock screen and control center
+- Currently playing shows on lock screen and control center

-App icons made by u/AmadeoOOFDeReddit
+App icons were kindly made by u/AmadeoOOFDeReddit on Reddit.